Most ovarian cysts are small sacs, filled with fluid, on your ovaries. These are called “simple” ovarian cysts.

 So when should you have a follow-up ultrasound test?

-You may need a follow-up ultrasound test, and sometimes surgery, if the first ultrasound shows that you have a large cyst or a cyst that may be cancerous.
-If a cyst could be cancerous, it should be removed right away.
+You may need a follow-up ultrasound test, and sometimes surgery, if the first ultrasound shows that you have a large cyst or a cyst that may be cancerous or could develop into cancer.
+If a cyst has the appearance of cancer, it should be removed right away.
 A surgeon who specializes in treating ovarian cancer should do the surgery.
 That type of surgeon is called a gynecologic oncologist.

-This report is for you to use when talking with your health-care provider.
+This report is for you to use when talking with your healthcare provider.
 It is not a substitute for medical advice and treatment.
-Use of this report is at your own risk. © 2012 Consumer Reports.
+Use of this report is at your own risk. ®2016 Consumer Reports.
 Developed in cooperation with the American College of Radiology.
 To learn more about the sources used in this report and terms and conditions of use, visit ConsumerHealthChoices.org/about-us/.